 If you have experienced embarrassment following involuntary urine loss, perhaps during coughing, laughing, sneezing or exercise, you are not alone.
 This condition, known as stress urinary incontinence (SUI), affects millions of women and is most common after the childbearing years.
 Although the reasons are varied, SUI often occurs as a result of weakened support from the pelvic diaphragm and a weakening urethra.

-If you are one of the millions of women suffering silently with symptoms of stress urinary incontinence, please schedule a consultation with Drs.
+If you are one of the millions of women suffering silently with symptoms of stress urinary incontinence West Columbia patients should schedule a consultation with Drs.
 Pezzella and Rueb; who can better identify the cause of your SUI.

 Call us at (803) 457-7000 or